American ermine

 The American ermine or American stoat (Mustela richardsonii) is a species of mustelid native to most of North America.
+The specific epithet refers to Arctic explorer and naturalist John Richardson.

+Description

+The American ermine has a body plan typical of weasels.
+It has short legs, a long body and neck, and a small triangular head with short round ears.
+It has a brown dorsum with a white venter (except during winter when the coat is fully white) and a short, black-tipped tail.

 Taxonomy

 It was long considered conspecific with the stoat (M. erminea), but a 2021 study found it to be a distinct species, forming distinct genetic clades from erminea.
 The finding has been accepted by the American Society of Mammalogists.
 The Haida ermine (M. haidarum) is thought to be a hybrid species originating from ancient hybridization between M. erminea and M. richardsonii.

-The specific epithet refers to Arctic explorer and naturalist John Richardson.

 Distribution

 The species is found throughout most of North America aside from most of Alaska (although it is found on some islands in southeastern Alaska), eastern Yukon, most of Arctic Canada, and Greenland, where it is replaced by M. erminea.
-It reaches the northern extent of its range in Baffin Island and a portion of eastern mainland Nunavut and ranges from here to cover almost all of western North America south to northern New Mexico, and eastern North America south to northern Virginia.
+It reaches the northern extent of its range in Ellesmere Island and a portion of eastern mainland Nunavut and ranges from here to cover almost all of western North America south to northern New Mexico, and eastern North America south to northern Virginia.
 It is absent from most of the Southeastern United States and the Great Plains.

-Behavior
+Diet

-In North America, where the ecological niche for rat- and rabbit-sized prey is taken by the larger long-tailed weasel (Neogale frenata), the American ermine preys on mice, voles, shrews, and young cottontails.
+In North America, where the ecological niche for rat- and rabbit-sized prey is taken by the larger long-tailed weasel (Neogale frenata), the American ermine preys on mice, voles, shrews, young cottontails, chipmunks, deer mice, jumping mice, and house mice.
+Usually the ermine kills by biting at base of skull.
+Small birds, frogs, small fish, and earthworms are other types of prey for ermines.

+Habitat

+Ermines live and find cover from predators in hollow spaces in logs, burrows and man-made structures.
+Ermines sometimes den within their prey's nest, and use their prey's skin and fur as a lining for their den.

+Breeding

+They breed in dense parts of the forest.
+The season for breeding is late springtime to the summer from July to August.
+The males mature in a year while the females only take three to four months to mature.
+The females carry a litter of four to seven babies for 255 days then gives birth.

+Predators

+Some of the larger wild predators of ermines are minks, martens, fishers, bobcats, coyotes, and large owls and hawks.
+Occasionally a domesticated cat or dog may kill an ermine.
+Their small agile bodies help them evade these predators, while also allowing them to compete with their predators for food in more barren months.